rogerwcpt/windowsiot.speech2gpio/README.md

 ## Notes

-Uses Pins 5 and 27
+Uses GPIO Pins 5 and 27

 A grammer file can also be used to load the contraints.